leppekja/IRS-990-DAFs/README.md

 Write up summary of findings.

+### About the 990 Forms, Versions, and Types

+The purpose of this analysis is to analyze the flow of funds from donor-advised funds to nonprofit organizations.

+990EZ forms are not applicable for this analysis.
+See the [2019 version, Part V, line 44a](https://www.irs.gov/pub/irs-pdf/f990ez.pdf), which informs the filer that if donor-advised funds were maintained, the filer must use Form 990.
+This form is meant for organizations with '[gross receipts of less than $200,000 and total assets of less than $500,000 at the end of their tax year.](https://www.irs.gov/pub/irs-pdf/i990ez.pdf)'

+990PF forms are for private foundations to complete.
+These forms only address donor-advised funds in [Part VII-A, Statements Regarding Activities, line 12](https://www.irs.gov/pub/irs-pdf/f990pf.pdf#page=4&zoom=auto,-266,18), asking "Did the foundation make a distribution to a donor advised fund over which the foundation or a disqualified person had advisory privileges?
+If 'Yes', attach statement."
+The [form instructions](https://www.irs.gov/pub/irs-pdf/i990pf.pdf#page=25&zoom=auto,-206,552) note the show whether this was treated as a qualifying distribution, and to "explain how the distributions will be used to accomplish a purpose described in section 170(c)(2)(B)".

+Note that a private foundation may control a donor-advised fund (to the best of my understanding).

 ### ISSUES

 - Get all lines of business name txt
 - Different form versions break the code
+- Only record 990 data - SOLVED
+- Indicating yes on DAF does not imply existence of Schedule I for a minority of organizations, see EIN 626047769, Jun 2017 filing. - SOLVED
 - Improper EIN recorded in 2018 data (Recipient EIN listed as 883682); likely others.
 - Need to read other years' filings as well